Wai-Technologies/raaghu-docs/docs/Deployment/Raaghu Code Deployment.md

 # Raaghu Code Deployment

-## Introduction
-This documentation outlines the steps to deploy Raaghu React code to a web server.
-It includes building the code using npm commands and copying specific files to the designated location after the build process.

 #### Prerequisites
 - Node.js installed on your system
 - Access to the target web server for deployment